 they should fire their so called Japanese welding experts.
 If you purchased Panasonic

-pulsed equipment before 2004 god help bless you.
+pulsed equipment before 2004 god

 The ABB/ESAB Arcitec.
 Sold as a